d-tatianin/BLogger/README.md

 In order to initialize the file logger call:
 `InitFileLogger(const char* directoryPath, size_t bytesPerFile, size_t maxLogFiles, bool rotateLogs = true)`
 1. A valid directory path where you want the logs to be store, e.g `"C:\mylogs"`.
 2. Byte limit per logging file.
+You can also use `BLOGGER_INFINITE` for unlimited size.
 3. Maximum number of logging files, so your total byte limit is `bytesPerFile` * `maxLogFiles`.
 4. An optional parameter, if it's set to `true` once the logger reaches the `maxLogFiles` limit it will go back to the first log file and overwrite it with new logs.